Moral dilemmas, decisions and that third ‘D’ in nursing — moral distress — call for courage and resilience

 It’s a normal part of life to have some distress.
 It’s something none of you want, and all of us try to avoid.

 Often the cause of emotional and physical pain that can upset and disrupt our lives, distress can occur because of various work situations, financial problems or family issues everyone experiences at times.

 Distress can be emotional and make you feel nervous, overwhelmed, worried and even afraid.
 It also can be physical, causing headaches, GI upsets, respiratory difficulties and more.
 In your role as a nurse, it can even be worse.

 Based on the nature of your work, you often find yourself in situations others never encounter.
-You can come out of patient care issues related to end-of-life decisions, informed consents or advance directives, or be the result of workplace and staff issues caused by errors, accidents, gaps in communication or poor decisions.
+It can come out of patient care issues related to end-of-life decisions, informed consents or advance directives, or be the result of workplace and staff issues caused by errors, accidents, gaps in communication or poor decisions.

-All of those issues are part of nursing, and for many people can become moral dilemmas.
+All of those issues are part of nursing and for many people can become moral dilemmas.
 The decisions they call for move the distress to a different level and cause what is known as moral distress.

 Defining moral distress and dealing with it

 Moral distress has been a subject of interest and study in healthcare for more than 30 years, and many still ask:

 - How do I know if what I’m experiencing is moral distress?

 Studying it is one thing, but to deal with moral distress you must first define and understand it.